nissimuseri/DevOps-Learning/rke_cluster.md

-# How to deploy a RKE cluster on CentOS:
+# How to deploy a RKE(Runcher Kubernetes Engine) cluster on CentOS:

 ## Step 1 - Install RKE on the VM: